Simplified and structured experiment reporting#

 The skrub table reports need javascript to display correctly.
 If you are displaying a report in a Jupyter notebook and you see this message, you may need to re-execute the cell or to trust the notebook (button on the top right or "File > Trust notebook").

-From the table report, we can make a few observations:
+From the table report, we can make the following observations:

 • The type of data is heterogeneous: we mainly have categorical and date-related features.

-• By looking at the “Associations” tab of the table report, we observe that two features are holding the exact same information: department and department_name.
+• Looking at the Associations tab, we observe that two features are holding the exact same information: department and department_name.
 Hence, during our feature engineering, we could potentially drop one of them if the final predictive model is sensitive to the collinearity.

 In terms of target and thus the task that we want to solve, we are interested in predicting the salary of an employee given the previous features.
 We therefore have a regression task at end.